 SYMPOSIA & SEMINARS

-TAMIN host a yearly Neuroscience Symposium.
+TAMIN hosts a yearly Neuroscience Symposium.
 Additionally, TAMIN and its affiliated departments offer numerous seminars featuring speakers from across the country.

 TAMIN offers travel awards to support graduate student presentations at national research conferences.